 The Pupil Premium is a grant given by the government to schools in England to decrease the attainment gap that is commonly seen for students that fall into one of the above categories.
-For each pupil who is currently receiving free school meals, or has received them in the past six years, their school receives £945 (secondary 11-16).
-The school receives £310 for Service Pupil Premium.
+For each pupil who is currently receiving free school meals, or has received them in the past six years, their school receives £985 (secondary 11-16) and £2410 for pupils who have been adopted from care or have left care.
+The school also receives £320 for Service Pupil Premium.

 The pupil premium is allocated for schools to:

 • Improve the academic outcomes of Pupil Premium students of all abilities

 • Close the attainment gap between Pupil Premium students and their peers